karelia/BSManagedDocument/README.markdown

 Please see the header file for the full text.

+## Documentation

+Documentation is automatically generated from `BSManagedDocument.h` and published at http://cocoadocs.org/docsets/BSManagedDocument/

 ## Usage

 Add `BSManagedDocument` `.m` and `.h` to your Xcode project and carry on your merry way.
 Or if it's more your style of thing, we're on CocoaPods too.